JuliaLang/www.julialang.org/jsoc/gsoc/wasm.md

 ## Wasm threading

 WebAssembly is in the process of standardizing [threads](https://github.com/WebAssembly/threads).
-Simultaneously, work is ongoing to introduce a new threading runtime in julia (see [#22631](https://github.com/JuliaLang/julia/pull/22631) and replated PRs).
+Simultaneously, work is ongoing to introduce a new threading runtime in Julia (see [#22631](https://github.com/JuliaLang/julia/pull/22631) and replated PRs).
 This project would investigate enabling threading support for Julia on the WebAssembly platform, implementing runtime parallel primitives on the web assembly platform and ensuring that high level threading constructs are correctly mapped to the underlying platform.
-Please note that both the WebAssembly and julia threading infrastructure is still in active development and may continue to change over the duration of the project.
+Please note that both the WebAssembly and Julia threading infrastructure is still in active development and may continue to change over the duration of the project.
 An informed understanding of the state of these projects is a definite prerequisite for this project.

 **Recommended Skills**: Experience with C and multi-threaded programming.